oktadev/okta-blog/_source/_posts/2023-07-28-terraform-workshop.md

 * Testing and review.
 Terraform can guarantee that you make the exact same change to production as to your test environment.
 You can use your existing code review processes to make sure the right people have approved a change when it happens in Terraform, as well.
 * CI/CD Automation.
 Terraform lets you add Okta tasks to your continuous integration and continuous delivery pipelines.
 A Terraform integration in your Okta org has limited scopes, just like a human user, so your automation can only make the kinds of changes that you expect it to.
 * Sharing configuration.
-If you want to help someone else to make a specific change in their Okta organization, you can give them Terraform code which describes that change.Terraform can make the exact same change anywhere it's run, whereas telling a person how to configure their organization through the admin console increases the opportunities for human error.
+If you want to help someone else to make a specific change in their Okta organization, you can give them Terraform code which describes that change.
+Terraform can make the exact same change anywhere it's run, whereas telling a person how to configure their organization through the admin console increases opportunities for human error.
 * Auditability.
-If you already have tools which back up and track changes to your codebase, adding Terraform code to those tools lets you apply all their benefits to your Okta organization's configuration.
+If you already have tools which back up and track changes to your codebase, managing Terraform code with the same processes lets you enjoy the same benefits for your infrastructure.

 If you're new to Terraform, start with Hashicorp's [Terraform tutorials](https://developer.hashicorp.com/terraform/tutorials).
 This workshop assumes that you already have Terraform installed on your computer, and that you have an Okta Developer Account.

 # Key Terraform Concepts

-Terraform code describes a desired state for cloud infrastructure to be in.
-After writing Terraform code, the `terraform plan` command predicts what changes will be required to make the infrastructure match the code, and the `terraform apply` command changes the infrastructure.
+Terraform code describes a desired state for cloud infrastructure.
+After you write your Terraform code, the `terraform plan` command predicts what changes will be required to make the infrastructure match the code, and the `terraform apply` command changes the infrastructure.

-Terraform code is analogous to a well-written ticket for an ops team.
-For instance, if the ticket asks the operator to create a new user account on a cloud service, the operator would first log in to the web UI and check whether the user account already exists.
-Checking the current state of the infrastructure is what Terraform does when a person or automated system runs `terraform plan`.
-Next, the operator would use their knowledge of the cloud provider to click the buttons which create the requested account.
-Changing the infrastructure is what Terraform does during `terraform apply`.

-The operator completing a ticket needs to have credentials to the cloud service, and knowledge of how to use that service.
-Terraform also needs to know how to use the service, and needs to be authorized to make changes.
-Terraform's knowledge of each service comes from a codebase called a provider, which defines resources for each piece of infrastructure that the provider can manage.
-Arguments passed to the provider in the Terraform code include the secrets which it uses to authenticate with the cloud service that the provider describes.

 A Terraform project is a directory containing .tf files.
 These Terraform files contain providers, resources, and perhaps variables and data sources too.
-After running terraform init in a Terraform project, Terraform downloads all required providers to a .terraform directory in that project.
+After running `terraform init` in a Terraform project, Terraform downloads all required providers to the `.terraform` directory in that project.

-Terraform also stores data about the state of the infrastructure by creating the file terraform.tfstate in the Terraform project.
-Every piece of infrastructure should be represented in only one terraform.tfstate file, so if several collaborators work on the same Terraform codebase together, it's best to use Terraform Cloud or a similar service to share a single terraform.tfstate file.
+Terraform also stores data about the state of the infrastructure by creating the file `terraform.tfstate` in the project.
+Every piece of infrastructure should be represented in only one `terraform.tfstate` file, so if several collaborators work on the same Terraform codebase together, it's best to use Terraform Cloud or a similar service to share a single `terraform.tfstate` file.

 # Setting Up the Okta Terraform Provider

+Before you can use Terraform to manage resources in your organization, you must provide it with appropriate credentials.
+The following steps will connect a Terraform project on your local system to your Okta Developer account.

 ## Security Note

 Setting up any Terraform provider involves working with some secrets that can grant access to your infrastructure.
 The Okta terraform provider uses a client ID and private key.
 Anyone who has these secrets can act on behalf of Terraform in your Okta organization.
 Secrets are replaced by placeholder values in the code examples that follow.

 When you work with Terraform, you must manage these secrets as carefully as you protect every other means of accessing your infrastructure.
-If you manage your Terraform code in source control, avoid committing secrets.
+If you store your Terraform code in source control, avoid committing secrets.
 If you're running Terraform in automation, find an appropriate secrets management solution to handle the sensitive credentials.

-Create Terraform Files
+## Create Terraform Files

 Create a new directory to start your Terraform project in.
-Pick a name that makes sense:`okta-terraform-workshop` is a safe bet.
-In the terminal, I'll do this with `mkdir okta-terraform-workshop; cd okta-terraform-workshop`.
+Pick a name that makes sense: `okta-terraform-workshop` is a safe bet.
+In the terminal, you can do this with `mkdir okta-terraform-workshop; cd okta-terraform-workshop`.

 Check that Terraform is installed and up to date with `terraform -v`.
 If you're on an old version of Terraform, follow the instructions in the upgrade message to get the latest version.

-In your favorite editor or IDE, open the file `main.tf` in your Terraform workshop directory.
-When playing with Terraform, everything can go in main.tf at first.
-Later we'll refactor some of our Terraform code into a second file for ease of maintenance.
+In your favorite editor or IDE, create and open the file `main.tf` in your Terraform workshop directory.
+When you're experimenting with Terraform, everything can go in `main.tf` at first.
+As `main.tf` gets too large to work with easily, it can be refactored into smaller files, and eventually into separate modules, for ease of maintenance.

-First, we'll set up the Okta provider by adding a provider block at the top of `main.tf`:
+First, set up the Okta provider by adding a provider block at the top of `main.tf`:

 ```
 terraform {